CDAT/cdms/docs/source/manual/cdms_1.rst

 variable in a file without actually reading the data for the variables.
 A file variable is obtained by applying the slice operator [] to a file, passing the name of the variable, or by calling the getVariable function.

-Note that obtaining a file variable does not actually read the data array:
+**Note:** That obtaining a file variable does not actually read the data array:

 ..